 They can quit and the company will give them $2000.

-Yes, you heard right, Zappos will give new hires $2000 to leave!
+Yes, you heard right, Zappos will give new hires 2000 dollars to leave!
 The reason for this is that they believe in the company culture and so they want to protect it.
 They want the right employees working for them from the start.

 They will also receive a PDF in their inbox, explaining what to expect on the first day.
 They spend breakfast with the CEO Dick Costolo, followed by a tour of the offices and lunch with the entire team.
 Seating is pre-arranged so there’s no anxiety about where to sit.